 Finding a Lawyer

-- Finding a Lawyer - Suggestions from the Law Society of BC on how to find the lawyer who is right for you.
+Suggestions from the Law Society of BC on how to find a lawyer who is right for you.

 Cases involving balance and dizziness disorders are some of the most difficult to deal with.
 These cases are difficult because often the majority of symptoms are subjective and can only be verified by the individual who is experiencing them.